 In October 2017, the Swedish University of Agricultural Sciences (SLU), with funding from the Swedish Government, announced that they would support 10 industry doctoral students from companies within the national food system.
 I was lucky enough to be invited by NBR to be the doctoral student in their ultimately successful application.
 For more information on this call and the process we went through with it, see my post ‘Living LivsID‘.

-This is a brief description of the projects structure, as it currently stands.
+This is a brief description of the project’s structure, as it was at its completion.

-Title: Best practice for long-term field storage of sugar beet under Nordic climate conditions
+Title: Long-term post-harvest field storage of sugar beet

-* this paper is part of the course work component of the project and won’t be included in the thesis.
+* this paper is part of the course work component of the project and wasn’t included in the thesis.

-And this is a longer overview, as published in Swedish in Betodlarna 2018, nr 3.
+There is also this longer overview, as published in Swedish in Betodlarna 2018, nr 3.

 LivsID, it’s rationale, partners, and funding.